Nickhill28/NickHill28/README.md

 ### Hi there 👋
-- "Nikhil" means 'Whole' and "Gupta" stands for 'Beginning Here'.So, in a Nutshell Nikhil Gupta account ✨"Beginning of the Whole".✨
+- "Nikhil"='Whole'| "Gupta" = 'Beginning Here'.In a Nutshell Nikhil Gupta stands for ✨"Beginning of the Whole".✨

 - ⚡ Fun fact: ...
      - 0220 is an Angel Number for Love and Gratitude.